 However you feel about that slap, we can agree on this about Jada Pinkett Smith

-However you feel about Will Smith's reaction to the Oscar host's joke about Jada Pinkett Smith, it points to a larger issue that Black women are made to feel ashamed of their natural hair.
+However you feel about Will Smith's reaction to Rock's joke about Jada Pinkett Smith, it points to a larger issue that Black women are made to feel ashamed of their natural hair.

 More in www.nbcnews.com